ManicodeSecurity/Defending-DevOps/004-K8S-Cluster-Authentication/lab.md

 Take note of this process.
 Our user has full administrative access to our cluster due to being provisioned with the `Kubernetes Engine Admin` role.
 We will now see how RBAC helps give us granular access control at the object-level within our cluster.

 ### Task 2: Authenticate as a Developer
 We will now log in using a separate user who has very locked down access to the entire project.
-In an incognito window browse to `cloud.google.com` and authenticate with the user `jboss@manicode.us` and the password provided to you in class (yes, this is a shared account).
+In an incognito window browse to `cloud.google.com` and authenticate with the user `<your-intern-email>@manicode.us` and the same password that was provided to you for the admin user.

-Note: *I am aware this account allows for read-only access to all projects in the class.
-Please only interact with your own cluster and project.*
+Note: *Using the same password for multiple accounts is bad.
+Don't do this at home.*

 Now open up Cloud Shell and use the following `gcloud get-credentials` command to retrieve the credentials for your user so we can start interacting with the cluster.
 This is the same cluster you just launched the `production` and `development` namespace / infrastructure in.